pilegard/psychmethods/docs/index.md

 Appendices: Guidelines on presenting research have been updated to align with the 7th edition of the *APA Publication Manual*, including citation rules, figure/table formatting examples, and the student/professional paper distinction.
 The sample APA-style paper has been replaced with an adapted preprint of Pilegard & Mayer (2016) formatted for APA 7.
 Jitter plots added to data visualization examples.
 Advice from Bem (2003) deemphasized or removed.

 Revisions to portions from Çetinkaya-Rundel & Hardi: Changes in formatting.
 Stratified random sampling figure adapted to proportionate stratified random sampling.

+### Accessibility {-}

+All images in this textbook include alternative text (alt text) for compatibility with screen readers and other assistive technologies.

+**Note for screen reader users:** The HTML version of this book is the fully  accessible version.
+The PDF version does not support alt text or other accessibility features.
+To access the HTML version, visit  [pilegard.github.io/psychmethods](https://pilegard.github.io/psychmethods/).